JulioJoulesAlvarado/whiskey-tasting/README.md

 ### Grading Whiskeys

-Whiskey is generally tasted and reviewd based on it's three profiles on the nose, palate, and finish.
-These will be integrated into my reviews aong with notes as explanations.
+Whiskey is generally tasted and reviewd based on its three profiles on the nose, palate, and finish.
+These will be integrated into my reviews along with notes as explanations.

 ### Comparing Whiskeys (not fullt Implemented Yet)